 Growth: This is always used in economic debates to signal that something is good for rich people.
 A pro-growth policy is one that allows the rich to hoover up more money from the middle-class.
 When pundits accuse a politician of promoting polices that will hurt growth, it means the billionaire who owns the pundit is vexed with the politician.

 Toxic: Any argument or fact that can be screamed away, because it is obviously true, is called toxic.
 The users of this word believe that the magic of their incantations will make the dis-confirming thing go away.
 Normal men being normal in public, for example, is branded as “toxic masculinity.”
 White people not robbing liquor stores or shooting one another over sneakers is “toxic racism.”

-Sharable: This describes something that appears to be free, but is used by the true owner to harm others or steal their property.
-Progs call doxxing, for example, a sharable strategy.
+Sharable: This describes something that appears to be free but is used by the true owner to harm others or steal their property.
+Progs call doxing, for example, a sharable strategy.
 Tech companies like sharable technology because it means they get to install their spyware on your phone or computer.

 Dialogue: This is when a Prog loony screams at you and you sit and take it.
 You are having a dialogue!
 If you refuse to put up with the lecture, then you are being divisive and polarizing, which is both troubling and problematic.
 It means you could be suffering from toxic racism.